It’s late at night, after a long day of building your business. You’re exhausted. The market slide on your pitch deck is on your mind.

 As you’re sifting through the hundreds of pages of results that google will happily deliver to you, and going down rabbit holes on each of the relevant articles that you find, what are you looking for?
 You’re looking to answer these questions about your target customer:

-How often will they buy this?
+At what interval will they buy this?
 (Once, every year, daily?)
 How often will they use it?
 Will it wear out?
 Is their usage based on some other factor (like number of transactions?
 Trips taken?)
 How often will that be triggered?

 What has been happening in the industry over time?
 Is it growing?
 Shrinking?
 What is the CAGR (compound annual growth rate)?
 Is there relevant change in the industry that has happened recently or is expected to disrupt historical volumes in the future?